hirosystems/stacks.js/docs/overview.md

 - 🔑 **With Private Key Access**: For example, managing funds with the Stacks.js CLI, building a backend (which can sign transactions directly).

 Most users interact via their favorite Stacks wallet.
-Developers can build web apps, which prompt the user for an action (e.g. sign a transaction) and then the wallet will handle the rest.
+Developers can build web apps, which prompt the user for an action (e.g. sign a transaction), and then the wallet will handle the rest.
-The wallet will act in the security and best interest of the user, and the user will be able to review the transaction before signing.
+The wallet will act in the security, and best interest of the user, and the user will be able to review the transaction before signing.

 Nevertheless, direct private key access is needed for some use cases.
 Developers can build simple scripts and tools intended for "offline" use.